agrampa/project-guidelines/README_201.md

 Handle merge conflicts, if there are any.
 Check all of your project files for the markers that indicate merge conflicts.
 In other words, the `>>>>>>>>>` and `HEAD` lines of code.
 Edit the code to remove the redundancies causing the merge conflict, and eliminate the markers.
 Add and commit the files where the merges were resolved.

+Add and commit your code regularly.
+Use meaningful commit messages.
+As a team, decide on a convention to follow for commit messages.
+Do not include sarcastic comments, vague messages, or profanity.
+_Why:_
+> This will allow the entire team to review a list of commits on GitHub and know exactly what changes are included in that specific commit.

 [Back to top](#top)

 <a id="pull-requests"></a>
 ## Pull Requests
+When your features are completed and tested on your local branch, you are ready to add, commit, and push those changes to GitHub.
+Then, create a pull request from your feature branch to the development branch.
+Do not merge your own pull request.

+_Why:_
+> It is vital to have a second set of eyes on everyone's code to ensure that it is following the agreed-upon style and naming conventions.
+This step also allows other teammates to review the changes and ensure that the logic makes sense for the rest of the project.

+If the pull request is not ready to be merged, leave detailed comments and request changes from the creator of the pull request.

+When the pull request is merged to development, every team member should check out their own local development branch and pull the changes.
+Then, test the code in the browser to ensure that the desire features have been implemented correctly.

+_Why:_
+> Do not assume that the code will work correctly when merged into the development branch.
+Confirm it in several different browsers and on multiple screen sizes.

+Periodically, as determined by your team, make a pull request from the development branch to the master branch and follow the same process to test the changes to the master branch on everyone's local computers.
+Merging pull requests to the master branch should also update the deployed site, so confirm functionality there as well.

+_Why:_
+> Don't assume that the features have been integrated, confirm it.

+After a pull request is merged, delete the branch on GitHub.

+_Why:_
+> Excessive branches lingering on GitHub can clutter your repository.
+If the branch is needed again, check it out locally, work on the branch, and it will reopen the branch on GitHub after you add, commit, and push the changes.

 [Back to top](#top)